 If these small studies are a success, Professor Ahmed and his team will try to get funding for a larger trial.
 This would aim to confirm that focal therapy is an effective treatment for prostate cancer, and causes fewer side effects than standard treatments.
 Their second trial may show that focal therapy can be made more effective with a short course of medication beforehand, reducing the need for further cancer treatment after focal therapy.

-CHRONOS is due to open for recruitment in July 2019.
+CHRONOS is due to open for recruitment later in 2019.
 To find other trials in your area, see our clinical trials map.

 This is just one of eight exciting new research projects funded as part of this year’s Research Innovation Awards, none of which would be possible without your support.
 Donate today to continue to support the vital research that is saving men’s lives.